camusdb/camusdb.github.io/docs/configuration.md

 [Query Result Cache](/docs/query-result-cache) for the purpose of each setting, and for operator guidance.

+SQL routing advice is on by default, but clients see it only when they opt in on the request. `sql_routing_advice_ttl_ms` controls the maximum age that a client may reuse an advertised route.
+See [SQL Routing Advice](/docs/sql-routing-advice).

 ## gRPC listener

 The client-facing gRPC API is enabled by default: